 Pre-conditions:

-- The MCPTT client has already been provisioned (statically or dynamically) with the group information, or a pointer to the group information, that the MCPTT client is allowed to be affiliated;
+1. The MCPTT client has already been provisioned (statically or dynamically) with the group information, or a pointer to the group information, that the MCPTT client is allowed to be affiliated.

-- The MCPTT server of the primary MCPTT system (participating) may have locally cached the MCPTT group affiliation status of the MCPTT user;
+2. The MCPTT server of the primary MCPTT system may have locally cached the MCPTT group affiliation status of the MCPTT user.

-- The MCPTT server of the partner MCPTT system (controlling) may have retrieved the group related information from the group management server;
+3. The MCPTT server of the partner MCPTT system may have retrieved the group related information from the group management server.

-- The MCPTT client may have indicated to the group management server of the partner MCPTT system (controlling) that it wishes to receive updates of group metadata for MCPTT group(s) for which it is authorized (as described in subclause 10.5); and
+4. The MCPTT client may have indicated to the group management server of the partner MCPTT system that it wishes to receive updates of group configuration data for MCPTT group(s) for which it is authorized (as described in subclause 10.1.5.3).

-- The MCPTT user triggers the affiliation procedure.
+5. The MCPTT user triggers the affiliation procedure.
 This is an explicit affiliation caused by the MCPTT user.

-Figure Figure 10.4.2.2.2-1: Affiliation for an MCPTT group defined in partner MCPTT system
+Figure 10.3.3.2.2-1: Affiliation for an MCPTT group defined in partner MCPTT system

-1. The MCPTT client requests the MCPTT server of the primary MCPTT system (participating) to affiliate to an MCPTT group or a set of MCPTT groups.
+1. The MCPTT client requests the MCPTT server of the primary MCPTT system to affiliate to an MCPTT group or a set of MCPTT groups.
 The MCPTT client shall provide the initiating user ID and the MCPTT group ID(s) being affiliated to.

-2. The MCPTT server of the primary MCPTT system (participating) shall check if the MCPTT client is authorized to affiliate to the requested MCPTT group(s) based on the user subscription.
+2. The MCPTT server of the primary MCPTT system shall check if the MCPTT client is authorized to affiliate to the requested MCPTT group(s) based on the user subscription.
 The MCPTT server also performs the check for the maximum limit of the total number (N2) of MCPTT groups that the user can be affiliated to simultaneously.

-3. Based on the group information included in the request, the MCPTT server of the primary MCPTT system (participating), it determines to send group affiliation request to the corresponding MCPTT server of the partner MCPTT system (controlling).
+3. Based on the group information included in the request, the MCPTT server of the primary MCPTT system, it determines to send group affiliation request to the corresponding MCPTT server of the partner MCPTT system.
 The request may be routed through some intermediate signalling nodes.

 4a.
-The MCPTT server of the partner MCPTT system (controlling) checks if the group policy is locally cached.
+The MCPTT server of the partner MCPTT system checks if the group policy is locally cached.
 If the group policy is not locally cached on the MCPTT server then MCPTT server subscribes to the group policy from the group management server.

 4b.
-The MCPTT server of the partner MCPTT system (controlling) receives the group policy from the group management server via notification and locally caches the group policy information.
+The MCPTT server of the partner MCPTT system receives the group policy from the group management server via notification and locally caches the group policy information.

-5. Based on the group policy, the MCPTT server of the partner MCPTT system (controlling) checks if the MCPTT group(s) is not disabled and if the user of the MCPTT client is authorised to affiliate to the requested MCPTT group(s).
+5. Based on the group policy, the MCPTT server of the partner MCPTT system checks if the MCPTT group(s) is not disabled and if the user of the MCPTT client is authorised to affiliate to the requested MCPTT group(s).

-6. If the user of the MCPTT client is authorised to affiliate to the requested MCPTT group(s) then the MCPTT server of the partner MCPTT system (controlling) stores the affiliation status of the user for the requested MCPTT group(s).
+6. If the user of the MCPTT client is authorised to affiliate to the requested MCPTT group(s) then the MCPTT server of the partner MCPTT system stores the affiliation status of the user for the requested MCPTT group(s).

-7. The MCPTT server of the partner MCPTT system (controlling) sends the affiliation status result of requested MCPTT group(s) to the MCPTT server of the primary MCPTT system (participating) (7a) and updates the group management server with the affiliation status of the user for the requested MCPTT group(s) (7b).
+7. The MCPTT server of the partner MCPTT system sends the affiliation status result of requested MCPTT group(s) to the MCPTT server of the primary MCPTT system (7a) and updates the group management server with the affiliation status of the user for the requested MCPTT group(s) (7b).

 NOTE: Steps 7a and 7b can occur in any order or in parallel.

-8. The MCPTT server of the primary MCPTT system (participating) stores the affiliation status of the user for the requested MCPTT group(s).
+8. The MCPTT server of the primary MCPTT system stores the affiliation status of the user for the requested MCPTT group(s).

-9. The MCPTT server of the primary MCPTT system (participating) sends the group affiliation status result for the requested MCPTT group(s) to the MCPTT client.
+9. The MCPTT server of the primary MCPTT system sends the group affiliation status result for the requested MCPTT group(s) to the MCPTT client.

-10.4.3 De-affiliation from MCPTT group(s)
+10.3.4 De-affiliation from MCPTT group(s)